openebs/website/website/src/blogs/2018-08-30-keeping-openebs-volumes-in-rw-state-during-node-down-scenarios.md

 OpenEBS has the below deployment method for providing persistent storage to applications in Kubernetes clusters.

 As shown in the above diagram, the application container runs on Node1, and an iSCSI target is runs on Node2 [There can be a case where the application and iSCSI target are running on same node, but we don’t notice the issue in this scenario].
-The iSCSI initiator of Node1 discovers and logs in to the iSCSI target and creates the disk /dev/sdb.
-The application consumes the mount point /mnt/vol1 created over the disk /dev/sdb as persistent storage.
+The iSCSI initiator of Node1 discovers and logs in to the iSCSI target and creates the disk `/dev/sdb`.
+The application consumes the mount point `/mnt/vol1` created over the disk `/dev/sdb` as persistent storage.

 When the node on which the iSCSI target, i.e. Node2, goes down, K8s then takes 5 minutes to schedule the iSCSI target on another node.
-This causes the mount point to enter a Read-Only (RO) state.
+This causes the mount point to enter a `Read-Only (RO)` state.
 Below are logs related to this issue:

     Aug 28 18:13:29 instance-1 kernel: [28477.898809] connection12:0: detected conn error (1020)
     Aug 28 18:15:30 instance-1 kernel: [28598.723742] sd 1:0:0:0: rejecting I/O to offline device